alesantuz/musclesyneRgies/paper/paper.md

 SYNS_classified <- classify_kmeans(SYNS)
 ```
 This is a crucial step to assign at each synergy a chronological meaning, other than a functional one.
 A common example is locomotion, where events such as touchdown, propulsion and leg swing must be in a specific order to create meaningful movement.

+## Synergy analysis

+`musclesyneRgies` also includes useful functions to evaluate the characteristics of the extracted synergies using linear and nonlinear metrics.
+For instance, it is possible to measure the full width at half maximum or the centre of activity [@Martino2014] of the time-dependent activation coefficients by using the functions `FWHM` and `CoA`.
+Additionally, nonlinear metrics can be used to investigate further the time-related properties of coefficients.
+The three currently implemented possibilities include the local complexity or Higuchi's fractal dimension [@Higuchi1988, @Santuz2020a], the global complexity or Hurst exponent [@Hurst1951, @Santuz2020a] and the short-term maximum Lyapunov exponents [@Rosenstein1993, @Santuz2020b, @Kang2006], computable with the three functions `HFD`, `Hurst` and `sMLE`, respectively.

 ## Plots